-CANADIAN THEME REGINA THEME NOTES EXAMPLES OF REPRESENTATIVE SITE TYPES 5 - - - - - - - - - - - - - - - - - - - 3.2 Law, Order, & Security This theme delves into Regina's protective services established to maintain order, protect its residents and property, and administer justice.
-3.2.1 NWMP/RCMP RCMP and City of Regina's identities are intrinsically linked, each significantly influencing the others histories and development NWMP headquarters moved to west of Regina townsite in 1882 Following North-West Rebellion (1885) influx of men joined the NWMP NWMP headquarter facilities evolved and grew to accommodate the changing needs of the force Named RNWMP in 1904 Named RCMP in 1920 and headquarters moved to Ottawa Regina is the site of the force's only training depot in the country Site of oldest structure in the City, RCMP Depot Chapel RCMP is recognized worldwide, the facility attracts diverse visitors, staff, applicants and their families, which contribute to Regina's rich community 3.2.2 City Police First Town Constable appointed in 1892, worked out of the Town Hall, moved to City Hall 1908 Force's size and services expanded to meet Regina's needs First purpose-built headquarters of Regina Police completed 1931 at 11 Ave and Halifax St 1978 completion of new headquarters on Osler Street Presence expanded into City neighbourhoods Saskatchewan Provincial Police operated 1917-28 to prevent illegal liquor sales, initially based in the Legislative Building 3.2.3 Fire Service Early residents fought fires themselves or aided by the volunteer fire brigade (1882) Early fire service based in Regina's Town Hall First fire engine 1886 In 1908, Fire Hall No. 1 built and installation of street alarm system Early jails, courthouses, police station Fire halls Buildings and landscapes associated with the NWMP/ RCMP and City police Designated Properties RCMP Depot Chapel RCMP Depot Division, Drill Hall - Building 17 RCMP Depot Division, Gym/Pool - Building 25 RCMP Depot Division Block A - Building 14 Western Trust Co.
+CANADIAN THEME REGINA THEME NOTES EXAMPLES OF REPRESENTATIVE SITE TYPES 3.
+GOVERNANCE 3.2 Law, Order, & Security 3.2.1 NWMP/RCMP RCMP and City of Regina's identities are intrinsically linked, each significantly influencing the others histories and development NWMP headquarters moved to west of Regina townsite in 1882 Following North-West Rebellion (1885) influx of men joined the NWMP NWMP headquarter facilities evolved and grew to accommodate the changing needs of the force Named RNWMP in 1904 Named RCMP in 1920 and headquarters moved to Ottawa Regina is the site of the force's only training depot in the country Site of oldest structure in the City, RCMP Depot Chapel RCMP is recognized worldwide, the facility attracts diverse visitors, staff, applicants and their families, which contribute to Regina's rich community 3.2.2 City Police First Town Constable appointed in 1892, worked out of the Town Hall, moved to City Hall 1908 Force's size and services expanded to meet Regina's needs First purpose-built headquarters on Osler Street Presence expanded into City neighbourhoods Saskatchewan Provincial Police operated 1917-28 to prevent illegal liquor sales, initially based in the Legislative Building 3.2.3 Fire Service Early residents fought fires themselves or aided by the volunteer fire brigade (1882) Early fire service based in Regina's Town Hall First fire engine 1886 In 1908, Fire Hall No. 1 built and installation of street alarm system Rapid building of fire halls during Edwardian era to keep pace with Regina's growth Regina's fire service would evolve to meet the needs of its citizens with the construction of fire halls within Early jails, courthouses, police station Fire halls Buildings and landscapes associated with the NWMP/ RCMP and City police Designated Properties RCMP Depot Chapel RCMP Depot Division, Drill Hall - Building 17 RCMP Depot Division, Gym/Pool - Building 25 RCMP Depot Division Block A - Building 14 Western Trust Co.
 Building Old Number One Fire Hall Note - RCMP sites are federally designated sites.